2022-FourSure/trails-frontend/README.md

 ![login](./public/project-images/6_edittrail.png)

 ## Known Issues
-- Need to redeploy to the main heroku app after fixing authentication issues.
-- Unable to add a new trail.
+- Need to make delete trails conditional on being logged in.
 - Can add a review but the form does not clear.
 - Any user can add a review not just a logged in user.